Request an account

 Susan Wyderko is the President and CEO of the Mutual Fund Directors Forum.
 She joined the Forum as Executive Director in the Summer of 2006, coming from the U.S. Securities and Exchange Commission where she had been the Director of the Office of Investor Education and Assistance since 2000.
 She had earlier held a number of senior jobs within the Commission, and served as the Acting Director of the Division of Investment Management from January to May of 2006.
 During her tenure with the Commission, Ms. Wyderko also served as the Director of the Office of Legislative Affairs, the Acting Director of the Office of Public Affairs, and Counsel to Chairman Arthur Levitt.

-William E. Chapman, II is the Independent Chair of the Managers Funds of Norwalk, CT and Independent Chair of the Aston Funds of Chicago, Il.
+William E. Chapman, II is the Independent Chair of the AMG Funds of Norwalk, CT and Independent Chair of the Aston Funds of Chicago, Il.
 He is also an Independent Trustee for The Third Avenue Funds of New York City and in Independent Director of The Harding Loevner Funds of Sommerville, NJ.
-In addition, he serves on the Board of Trustees of his alma mater, Bowdoin College.
-Before joining the Managers Board in 1999, he spent 33 years in a wide variety of sales, marketing. product development and senior management roles with Kemper Funds, CIGNA and Connecticut General.
+Before joining the AMG Funds Board in 1999, he spent 33 years in a wide variety of sales, marketing. product development and senior management roles with Kemper Funds, CIGNA and Connecticut General.

 Virginia L. Stringer

 Virginia L. Stringer is an independent trustee of the Nuveen Funds.
 Previously, she served as the Independent Chair of the First American Funds board of directors since 1997, joining that board in 1991.
 She is the founder and President of Strategic Management Resources, a firm focused on providing executive consulting on corporate governance, strategy and leadership.
 Previously, she held executive positions with IBM and The Pillsbury Company.